SkoolNotes/Taproot/2020HIST201/KBhHIST201JapanClassFlo.md

 		- On his way to assasinate the Shougun, he was convinced that Westernization is a good solution
 		- The rebels becoming convinced, and started hijacking the forces
 - The Shougun resigns
-- Meiji Emperor takes power, and adopts western philosophy wholesale
+- Meiji Emperor takes power, and adopts western philosophy wholesale + renegotiate treaties